mrnickel/mrnickel.github.io/md/logging_with_docker.md

 ---
-date: 2016-01-18T12:07:58-05:00
+date: 2016-01-18T09:07:58-08:00
 draft: false
 title: Logging with Docker
 ---

 As of late I've been trying to learn [Docker](https://www.docker.com).
 I've been using Ansible / Vagrant for quite some time now with great success.
-The only problem I have with the combination is that it takes up quite a bit of system resources to run each instance.
+The only problem I have with this combination is that it takes up quite a bit of system resources to run each instance.
 The idea of running a single VM and individual containers for each service really speaks to me.
+However, having many containers leads to many locations to look for logs.
+This is an annoyance I'd wish to avoid.

 As such I've been trying to move one of our smaller services over to running in a container.
 This service is a standalone Java application that runs all of the time and manages sending push notifications to all users.